How Does the Facebook Algorithm Work in 2023?

 More brands are beginning to realize the potential of video on Facebook.
 In fact, 81% of businesses on Facebook are now sharing videos, but this also means Facebook users now have access to a huge pool of video content!

 The high quantity of content makes quality more important than ever before.
 Great lighting, crisp audio, visually appealing camera techniques, and well-scripted videos are the foundation of any good video.
-Without them, your videos might not have a chance to compete—let alone stand out.
+Without them, your videos might not have a chance to compete — let alone stand out.

 4. Be Authentic and Meaningful

+In 2024, the platform will still look for authentic accounts posting valuable content and creating genuine engagement.
 If all you’re posting is brand promotion, you won’t win any bonus points with the algorithm.
 Instead, focus on creating authentic, informative, and meaningful videos.
 Focus on stories people will want to spend time watching or even talk about with others.

 5. Keep Videos Short and Engaging

-In today’s fast-paced digital world, people don’t generally like to spend time watching long videos (though, as with everything, there are exceptions).
+In today’s fast-paced digital world, people don’t generally like to spend time watching long videos (though, as with everything, there are rare exceptions).
 Focus on creating shorter videos with a compelling, attention-grabbing hook.

 Make Facebook Videos at Scale